simonesilvestroni/m2m-website/_posts/2023-09-23-a-letter-to-taylor-swift.md

   - 'music'
 description: 'Ted Gioia wrote an open letter to Taylor Swift, denouncing the current state of the music industry, and asking for a radical initiative.'
 ---
-The letter starts with an honest introduction, the common ground between Swift and Gioia, two strangers to each other.
+The letter starts with an honest introduction, the common ground between Swift and Gioia.
 All emphasis are mine:

 > I’ve devoted my life to music, but mostly jazz, a niche field with niche concerns, but where I get to spend time with other people who deeply love music.
 In my own small way, I’ve tried to be an honest broker, working to earn trust and promote a fair and healthy music ecosystem.
 That’s the one thing we have most in common.
 We both love the music.
 We want to see it flourish—not just for ourselves, but **for the good of all musicians.
 And for the benefit of the fans.
 And for our communities**.